ordovicia/cgroups-rs/README.md

     // Enable monitoring this cgroup via `perf` tool.
     // Like `cpuacct()` method, this method does not return a subsystem builder.
     .perf_event()
+    // Skip creating directories for cpuacct subsystem and net_cls subsystem.
+    // This is useful when some subsystems share hierarchy with others.
+    .skip_create(vec![SubsystemKind::Cpuacct, SubsystemKind::NetCls])
     // Actually build cgroups with the configuration.
     .build()?;